Sibo-Ding/ECO395M-ML-Homeworks/Exercise 2/Exercise-2-Answer.md

 This relationship is counter-intuitive, probably resulting from the inappropriate sampling process.
-To improve the sampling scheme, the bank can randomly select a subset of loans that had not defaulted.
+To improve the sampling scheme, the bank can use undersampling, where it randomly remove loans that had not defaulted so that the class distribution becomes more balanced.

 ## Children and hotel reservations

 ### Model building

 Baseline model 1.
-I choose the threshold = 0.1 mainly considering a balance between true positive rate (sensitivity) and false positive rate (1 - specificity).
+I choose threshold = 0.1 mainly considering a balance between true positive rate (sensitivity) and false positive rate (1 - specificity).

     ## Confusion Matrix and Statistics
     ##